 Modeling gratitude is the surest way to get grateful children.
 During the meal, let the kids reflect on the things that they’re grateful for with a simple game.
 Have them write down (or draw) what they are thankful for on cards, put them into a hat and have everyone read aloud each card and guess who is thankful for what.
 Download ours right here!

 Encourage fun for the whole family with Thanksgiving Bingo!
 We are providing a FREE downloadable Bingo game to keep the conversation – and celebration – going.

 The Mother Company aims to support parents and their children, providing thought-provoking web content and products based in social and emotional learning for children ages 3-6.
-Check out our children’s series, “Ruby’s Studio” along with our beautiful children’s books, music, and more.
+Check out our children’s series, “Ruby’s Studio” along with our beautiful children’s books, best hybrid bikes under 500, music, and more.